 https://dizziness-and-balance.com is a large graphics rich site, best viewed on a fast connection.
-At this writing, there are approximately 1900 files, 500 pages, 75 anatomic or disease related images, and about 40 movies.
+At this writing, there are approximately 2400 files, 500 pages, 75 anatomic or disease related images, and about 80 movies.
 Using equipment described on this page, we have recorded eye-movies of every patient that we see in the Chicago dizziness and hearing clinic since 2005.
 We also have posted movies of patients of another otoneurologist, Dr. Dario Yacovino, in Argentina.
 A subset of these many 1000's of movies have been abstracted, labeled, and uploaded.
 We only wish we had time to put up more of these.

 BPPV related movies include: